Neuroscience in Sales: Negotiations

 These questions have the added bonus of creating a dialogue and exchange of information, but with a caveat: the information needs to be valuable and relevant to the sales conversation.
 Which makes the questions a sales rep asks all the more important – they need to be able to unlock the answers that will give the rep insight to how they can best advise the customer.
 A large research study on negotiation by Clemson University demonstrated the further value in this – finding out important information in negotiation resulted in a larger deal size.

-Another way to use neuroscience to successfully close a deal is to keep in mind the findings of Jared R. Curhan of MIT.
-He discovered that people tend to place a higher value on the offers they make, and a lower value on the offers they receive.
-As a sales rep, being aware of this fact allows you to focus on collaboration, consulting, and advising in negotiations – so that the customer is the one to make the decision and offer to purchase, rather than you as the sales rep proposing the sale.
+Jared R. Curhan of MIT discovered that people tend to place a higher value on the offers they make, and a lower value on the offers they receive.
+As a sales rep, being aware of that fact allows you to focus on collaboration, consulting, and advising in negotiations, so that the customer is the one to make the decision and offer to purchase, rather than you as the sales rep proposing the sale.

 The Nucleus Accumbens and Its Role in Negotiation

-One of the biggest neurological influences on the buyer is the nucleus accumbens.
-It’s part of the brain that’s been linked to reward, pleasure, and addiction, and is integral in sales negotiations.
+The nucleus accumbens is part of the brain that’s been linked to reward, pleasure, and addiction, and it’s one that’s surprisingly integral in sales negotiations.
 Why?
 Because when you frame the negotiation in terms of a positive, collaborative experience, it activates the nucleus accumbens.
 Especially if you’re able to point out how your offering can either win your customer more money or save it – because winning money has the same pleasure effect as getting high on a biological level.

 Another source of activating the nucleus accumbens is engaging in risk-tasking, whereas a different part of the brain, the anterior insula, lights up in a situation of risk-avoidance, as a Stanford university study on the neural basis of financial risk-taking demonstrated.
 This can be used by sales reps to address different types of buyer personas – more adventurous prospects will be interested in the potential of a product and the chance for reward, whereas more cautious prospects will want to be assured that the risk is minimal – or at least superseded by a guaranteed upside.